Scrydon

 Integrations

-Upload custom integrations through the Settings UI or API, and manage installed integrations
+Deliver custom integrations through packs (Git/OCI sources), and manage installed integrations

 Custom Integration Scopes